Lectionary Bible Studies and Sermons

 Mount Zion.
 12:18-24

-Our passage for study is part of the section 10:19-12:29 which serves as a call to worship, faith and perseverance.
-It provides the theological impetus for two exhortations.
-The first, 12:14-17, is an exhortation to get into living the Christian life.
-The second, 12:25-29, is an exhortation to listen carefully to the voice of God and to do it.
+In the passage before us the author of Hebrews exhorts us to listen carefully to the voice of God.
 The passage contrasts Sinai with Zion; it contrasts the declaration of the law with the declaration of the gospel.
-Although the declaration of the law was awesome, filling those who were present with fear, binding them with great responsibilities and terrible consequences, the declaration of the gospel was far more awesome and demanding.
-The contrast serves as a warning against treating the gospel lightly, of not submitting wholeheartedly to its claim on our lives, of accepting halfhearted discipleship.
+Although the declaration of the law was awesome, filling those who were present with fear, binding them with great responsibilities and terrible consequences, the declaration of the gospel is far more awesome and demanding.
+The contrast serves as a warning against treating the gospel lightly, of not submitting wholeheartedly to its claim on our lives.

 The passage

 v18-19.
-The writer reminds his readers of the awesome moment when God spoke with the people of Israel gathered before Mount Sinai, Deut.4:11f.
+Our author reminds his readers of the awesome moment when God spoke with the people of Israel gathered before Mount Sinai, Deut.4:11f.
 Yet, his readers have not come to such a mountain, they have come to a mountain far more awesome.

-i] We come into the presence of the living God;
+i] We come into the presence of the living God, into the heavenly city, the new Jerusalem;

 Seeing past our nose